-Unplanned maintenance occurs in any asset maintenance plan and unfortunately is unavoidable.
+Unplanned maintenance (or unscheduled maintenance) occurs in any asset maintenance plan and unfortunately is unavoidable.
 A common example of this type of maintenance (and the inconvenience that it can cause) is having your car break down on the side of the road, and having to wait for a mechanic to come to repair it.

 The trigger for this type of maintenance is a breakdown trigger.